-Landmines in the West Bank date back to the Six Day Arab-Israeli war in the late 1960s, when dense minefields were laid throughout the highlands and in the Jordan Valley.
-Since then, mines have been a constant danger for families in the region, particularly farmers like Kayyed who owns an olive grove.
+Landmines in the West Bank date back to before the Six Day Arab-Israeli war (June 1967).
+Dense minefields were laid throughout the highlands and in the Jordan Valley.
+Subsequently, in the late 1960s to the early 1970s, Israel laid minefields along its new border with Jordan.
+Since then, mines have been a constant danger for families in the region, causing devastating injuries and death, and destroying the livelihoods of farmers like Kayyed who owns an olive grove.

 Kayyed, farmer, West Bank

 HALO’s multinational team, including Palestinians, Georgians and Israelis, has been working with the Israeli National Mine Action Authority and the Palestinian Mine Action Centre to clear landmines in the West Bank since 2014.
 During this time, we have built trust across religious and cultural divides and cleared six of the nine high priority minefields which threaten the lives and livelihoods of surrounding communities from Hebron in the south to Jenin in the north.